Dr Diego Villar Lozano, PhD

 My research focuses on gene regulation in mammals, its underlying mechanisms in normal physiology and their alterations in human disease.
 I have led gene regulation studies across diverse research areas, such as hypoxia, neurodegeneration and mammalian evolution - my expertise encompasses molecular biology, functional genomics and bioinformatics.

 My recent work leveraged novel genomic tools to study transcriptional processes at the whole-genome level (Nat.
 Rev. Gen. 2014, Cell 2015, Nat.
 Ecol.
 Evol.
 2018).
-I am currently establishing my independent research group at the Blizard Institute, where we will integrate genomic, molecular and functional approaches to study myocardial gene regulation and its impact on cardiovascular disease.
+I am currently establishing my independent research group at the Blizard Institute, where we integrate genomic, molecular and functional approaches to study myocardial gene regulation and its impact on cardiovascular disease.
 This research aims to improve our understanding of the molecular genetics underpinning mammalian gene expression, and how perturbations in these mechanisms inform disease susceptibility and progression.

 Please contact me on email@example.com if you want to learn more about this opportunities to join our group.